open-wa/wa-automate-nodejs/README.md

 You need to pass the following params:

-- chat to forward messages to : xxxxx@us.c
+- chat to forward messages to : xxxxx@c.us
 - messages: a single or array of message ids or message objects
 - skipMyMessages: true or false, if true it will filter out messages sent by you from the list of messages, default false.